Bird Walking in Hong Kong

 In 1911, with the onset of revolution, the former nobles, lacking work skills, were forced into the common labor of street vendors, porters, and rag collectors.
 But their fanatic devotion to birds has survived.

 Following the outing, somewhere between 7 a.m. and 8 a.m., bird lovers rendezvous daily for morning tea at one of many "bird restaurants" to compare pets and argue the finer points of care and feeding.

 Some owners walk cages up and down the aisles so their birds can converse; others sit at tables with cages open, drinking tea and stroking their pets.

 The shopping mall for birds and bird supplies is Yuen Po Street Complex, near Mong Kok Stadium in the Mong Kok district.
 Among a maze of accessories, birds are sold in all colors and sizes from tiny sparrows to large colorful parrots, with song birds most highly prized.
 About 70 percent of the birds are imported from the mainland; the others, from Southeast Asia and South Africa.

-The Luk Yu teahouse, an unofficial historical monument with extraordinary character, is located at 26 Stanley St. in Central district on Hong Kong Island.
+The Luk Yu teahouse, an unofficial historical monument with extraordinary character, is located at No.24-26 Stanley Street in Central district on Hong Kong Island.
 It is open from 7 a.m. to 10 p.m. daily.
 Dim sum hours are 7 a.m. to 6 p.m.
-Tel.
-2523-5464.
-This 60-year-old restaurant is a living museum, stocked with brass spittoons, marble-backed chairs, and kettle warmers.
+This 70-year-old restaurant is a living museum, stocked with brass spittoons, marble-backed chairs, and kettle warmers.
 It serves fine Cantonese cuisine.